panweihit/DropNeuron/README.md

 ### Model and Problem Formulation:

 A typical model and cost function specification are as follows.
-This is an example on LeNet-300-100
+This is an example for [LeNet-300-100](lenet-300-100.py)

 ```python